irmen/Pyro4/docs/source/clientcode.rst

     If no exception handler is set, any exception result will be silently ignored (unless you explicitly ask for the value).
 Returns self so you can easily chain other calls.

-.. py:method:: delay(seconds)

-    Delay the evaluation of the future for the given number of seconds.

 A simple piece of code showing an asynchronous method call::